 Leaving our homes in Washington, D.C., we crossed into Canada at midnight on December 27.
-By the time we arrived at our hotel in Québec City at three in the morning, we were shivering from the extreme drop in temperature, yet closed our eyes for sleep.
-After a mere four hours of rest, it was back in the car to drive the final few hours north.
+By the time we arrived at our hotel in Québec City at three in the morning, we shivered from the extreme drop in temperature.
+After a mere four hours of rest, we piled back in the car to drive the final few hours north.

 We arrived in Monts-Valin in the early afternoon and began our 5.5-kilometre ski to the first hut.
 As the sun set, our eyes adjusted to the fading reflection of light on the snow.
 It led us as we climbed 420 metres uphill until we hit a steep ridge.